ahmeda07-gh/SkyGuard/README.md

-✈️ FlyGuard — Real-Time Aviation Safety Platform
+✈️ SkyGuard — Real-Time Aviation Safety Platform

-FlyGuard is an AI-powered aviation safety platform that monitors global airspace in real time.
+SkyGuard is an AI-powered aviation safety platform that monitors global airspace in real time.
 It tracks flight paths, detects severe weather, and uses machine-learning forecasting to predict risks before they threaten operations.
-With live radar, satellite streams, and predictive modeling, FlyGuard visualizes airspace conditions through an interactive global dashboard—helping pilots, dispatchers, and analysts stay one step ahead of the sky.
+With live radar, satellite streams, and predictive modeling, SkyGuard visualizes airspace conditions through an interactive global dashboard—helping pilots, dispatchers, and analysts stay one step ahead of the sky.

 🌩️ Key Features
 📡 Real-Time Flight Tracking